 It requires 700 chill hours to bloom like you’ve never seen before.
 This is also self-pollinating and if you get more than one variety, it can produce larger crops!

 Its fruits have a sweet mild flavor, being one of the world’s favorites.
 The tree is shaped magically, as they reach upward and canopy over the ground.

 This tree is also very adaptable to different soil types and moisture levels.
 If you want a mystic-looking fruit tree, this one's for you.

 The Golden Sweet Apricot Tree (Prunus x ‘Golden Sweet’) is known for having sweet, flavorful apricots.
-Its emerald green leaves complement the golden fruit.
+Its emerald green leaves compliment the golden fruit.
 It can grow up to 18 feet tall, being a perfect size.

 This tree is great for those in growing zones 5-8.
 Lucky for the crazy climate folks, this tree is frost-resistant.
 They also require 400-500 chill hours to properly flourish!

 They aren’t picky on soil types, but do love to be watered regularly.
 This tree is self-pollinating and produces larger crops with another apricot tree!